 - Chest X-ray or CT scan to look for any complications or rule out other disorders that have similar symptoms

 Serotonin Syndrome Treatment

 Removing the drug that caused your serotonin syndrome is crucial.
 You’ll probably feel better within a day of stopping the medication, although some drugs can take longer to leave your system.
-You might also need to get fluids through a vein (intravenous, or IV).

 Serotonin Syndrome Prevention

 Be sure your doctor knows about all the prescription medications, over-the-counter drugs, supplements, herbs, and illegal drugs you take and any reactions you have, especially if you get prescriptions from more than one place.

 If you use more than one drug that affects your serotonin levels, know the symptoms of serotonin syndrome so you can watch for them.

 Make sure that you read all of the warnings on your drug's packaging or the informational packet that comes with them.
 These will let you know if there's any risk of serotonin syndrome.

 If you want to stop taking a medication, don't do so until you've asked your doctor about the best way.

 If you take an antidepressant as well as a triptan for headaches, make sure your doctor keeps a close watch on you.
 This is especially true for SSRIs and SNRIs.
 Your risk of serotonin syndrome is usually very small, but it's always better to be on the safe side.
 If you notice any symptoms, call your doctor as soon as possible.